 With an average of 170 signs per corridor, that’s some 9,000 signs that Neel-Schaffer engineers cataloged and inventoried over the course of 18 months.
 Their goal: Determine what new signage should be installed to help drivers meet new safety requirements for today’s vehicles and roads.

 Using Ball Bank Indicators as measuring devices, Neel-Schaffer engineers drove thousands of miles and rounded hundreds of curves, measuring the speeds at which vehicles can safely handle horizontal curves in the road.

 Neel-Schaffer began its study in January of 2013 and filed its report with the KYTC in June of 2014, recommending changes and additions to horizontal signage throughout Districts 1-4.
-Soon, old signs will be replaced with new ones and more signs will be installed, aimed at helping drivers be safer as they maneuver through Kentucky’s rural roads.
+Old signs have now been replaced with new ones, and more signs were installed, aimed at helping drivers be safer as they maneuver through Kentucky’s rural roads.